jduarte/immortus/docs/examples/explicit.md

 end
 ```

-returned `json` will be available in `data` within JS callbacks
+returned `json` will be available in `data` within JavaScript callbacks

-`completed` must be one of returned `json` parameters, so JS knows when to stop polling
+`completed` must be one of returned `json` parameters, so JavaScript knows when to stop polling

 Generate job method
 ---